by Freddy Tran Nager, Founder of Atomic Tango + Electronics Fiend…

 With his new brand, Alden targets skatepunks and other denizens of the extreme set.
 His website features extreme-sports junkies in mid-flight and bands with names like “Swollen Members.”
 And his edgy brand has attracted fans ranging from Devo’s Mark Mothersbaugh to my fellow USC Trojan Reggie Bush.

 It’s working.
-While the Chinese engineers who created Skullcandy’s products still inhabit tiny booths on the convention’s periphery, Skullcandy scored attention in the center ring.
-Its products can be found in retailers as disparate as Amazon, Best Buy and Emporio Armani.
+While the Chinese engineers who create electronics still inhabit tiny booths on the convention’s periphery, Skullcandy scored attention in the center ring.
+Its products can be found in retailers as disparate as Amazon, Best Buy, and Emporio Armani.
 And it’s become a cult brand among musicians and other trendsetters.

-The lesson here?
-If you’d like to be a hotshot in consumer electronics, ditch the engineering classes and call up your designer buddies and a Chinese contractor.
-It’s America 2.0 folks, and that means looks are everything.
-As a marketer, I should be celebrating this fact, but I’m kicking myself for not launching my own electronics brand.
+The lesson?
+If you’d like to become a hotshot in consumer electronics, ditch the engineering classes and call your designer buddies and a Chinese contractor.
+It’s America 2.0, and that means looks are everything.
+As a marketer, I should celebrate this fact, but I’m kicking myself for not launching my own electronics brand.
 (Atomic Tangotech?)
 Of course, there’s always CES 2020…

 Update 7/20/2011: Demonstrating the longtail power of blogposts, reporter Jeff Horwich of American Public Media’s “Marketplace” radio show found this article today and interviewed me about Skullcandy’s IPO.
 So I got my 15 seconds in the spotlight (if radio has spotlights).